j-smith05/CS-221/CircuitTracer/README.txt

 n represents the number of open spaces on the board.
 The more open cells there are, the more possible paths exist, which makes the search take longer and use more memory.

-EXTRA CREDIT:

-N/A, I could've implemented a GUI interface, but i decided against it as I am not a fan of them, and ran out of time to struggle through it.

 ------------------------------------------------------------